Camille (2008 film)

-Camille is a 2008 American romantic comedy film directed by Gregory Mackenzie and starring James Franco and Sienna Miller.
+Camille is a 2008 American black comedy film directed by Gregory Mackenzie and starring James Franco and Sienna Miller.
 The film concerns two ill-matched newlyweds Silas Parker (Franco) and Camille Foster (Miller) and their honeymoon trip to Niagara Falls.
 After Camille is killed in a motorcycle accident early in the film, she continues to behave as though alive and the remorseful Silas develops loving feelings for her.

 Plot

 The plot follows the two characters who have recently married and are going to Niagara Falls on their honeymoon.
 Silas Parker is a thief who marries Camille Foster, his parole officer's niece, seeing it as his chance to escape to Canada.
 Silas cannot stand Camille and she is blind to how he really feels, believing that everything will be all right once they get to the falls.
 After their wedding Camille frets that no rice was thrown, seeing it as bad luck.

 On the way to Niagara Falls they crash their honeymoon bike and Camille dies in the accident.
 Thinking that he killed her, Silas runs away and breaks into a nearby house to call the police, but hanging up abruptly.
 When he returns to the accident site he finds Camille up and washing in a nearby river.
 Over the course of the trip Silas realizes that Camille really did die in the accident as she starts to decay.
 While taking care of her, Silas shows a kinder side through his guilt over having accidentally caused her death.

 Meanwhile, the police believe that Silas actually killed his wife and begin to hunt him down.
 The couple must evade capture several times and end up traveling with an old rodeo cowboy with colored horses.
 One horse, Maggie, is old and should have died years ago but is still sticking around for some reason.
 As Camille physically deteriorates she and Silas grow closer, eventually dancing and kissing in the rain.
 Silas says that while he never believed in anything, Camille believed in him when no one else ever had.